Over 500.000 acres / 200.000 hectares of native forested land at Choco-Darien-Antioquia biogeographical region.

 Fortunately, On April 17, 2014 the association made a commitment to sustainable manage their forests for the next 30 years.

-Join us by funding to complete the baseline study as TEOCCIDENTE implements their own conservation strategy to meet the challenge of avoided deforestation for the greater good.
+Join us by funding to complete the program that works for farmers Teo-occidente and Ademur implement their own conservation strategy to meet the challenge of avoided deforestation for the greater good.

 Significant high conservation value areas of this project are within the Chocó-Darien global biodiversity hotspot.
 For instance, we are surrounded from a large buffer zone that wants to provide structural and functional landscape connectivity among Las Orquídeas and Paramillo National Parks.
 These neighbor protected areas host different strategic ecosystems being the most extensive the Tropical Forest, Tropical Andean and Sub-Andean Forest and Pacific Forest (Kateman 2011; Villegas et al. 2006).

 Paving the way with the support for this project of conservation, for such ecosystem variety, is a priority from the climate change perspective since tree diversity enhances the forest ability for carbon capture, water interception, temperature regulation (Castro-Izaguirre et al. 2016).